Tuesday, April 30, 2019

 ing a habit of it might be an

-incrediby alarming thing for
+incredibly alarming thing for

-all involve.
+all involved.
 I'm not always

 the brightest, but even I